Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Vectorization

 \subsubsection{Assignment of matrices to batches for effective vectorization \done}

-In order to come up with a practical scheduling and vector lane assignment scheme that allows efficient application of vectorized operations, let us first consider the level in the recursion where the number of block columns being eliminated is equal to the vector length.
+In order to derive a practical scheduling and vector lane assignment scheme that allows efficient application of vectorized operations, let us first consider the level in the recursion where the number of block columns being eliminated is equal to the vector length.
 For a $16\times 16$ block matrix and a vector length of four, this happens at the second level, as shown in \Cref{fig:cyclic-reduction-graph-16} (at the dividing line between \textit{Batched} and \textit{Scalar} operations).
 This level is the last level at which the same operations are applied to at least four blocks, and we impose that all four blocks being computed (e.g. $\Mdiag^{(2)}_0$, $\Mdiag^{(2)}_4$, $\Mdiag^{(2)}_8$ and $\Mdiag^{(2)}_{12}$ in the figure) belong to a single batch, so that they are processed by different vector lanes.
 This choice minimizes unused lanes and thus maximizes the number of levels that can be processed using fully vectorized operations.
 From there on, the lane assignment of the remaining blocks is performed by working upwards to the earlier levels, introducing additional batches in such a way that blocks with dependencies between them are stored in the corresponding lanes of their respective batches.
 This is not possible for every operation in the CR algorithm: In particular, the subtraction of $Y_k \tp Y_k$ from the diagonal blocks necessarily crosses over into different lanes for the last batch of each level.
-In \Cref{fig:cyclic-reduction-graph-16}, the arrows from blocks $Y_3, Y_7$ and $Y_{11}$ to the subsequent diagonal blocks cross the thick gray lines that separate the different vector lanes.
-These cross-lane operations are limited to a single operation on a single batch per level, and will be handled in the same way as the cross-lane products in the evaluation of the Schur complement in \Cref{subsec-vec-schur-comp}.
+In \Cref{fig:cyclic-reduction-graph-16}, the arrows from blocks $Y_3, Y_7$ and $Y_{11}$ to the subsequent diagonal blocks cross the thick gray lines that separate the vector lanes.
+These cross-lane operations are limited to a single operation on a single batch per level, and will be handled in the same way as the cross-lane products in \Cref{subsec:vec-schur-comp}.
+To implement vectorized CR in practice, it is convenient to use periodic CR as described in \Cref{app:cr-periodic-vectorization}.